|

 We can instruct the shell to execute the output commands which

-ssh-agent displays using the shell's eval command:
+ssh-agent displays using the shell's eval command: [offsite]$ eval `ssh-agent` Agent pid 14198

-The eval command tells the shell to evaluate
+The evalcommand tells the shell to evaluate

 (execute) the commands generated by the ssh-agent program.